Octets/SeaGoatVision/INSTALL.md

 	sudo easy_install pip pil
 	sudo pip install numpy scipy pyqt libopencv jsonrpclib-pelix pyzmq

-Finally, you will need to compile OpenCV from source.
+Finally, you will need to compile OpenCV with python bindings from source.
 Please refer to the FAQ for this.

 ### C. Third-party
 Note: The third-party pydc1394 is dependant of cython 0.19.
 Be sure you have it, else install it with easy_install from his website.
 You don't need Pydc1394 if you haven't Firewire camera.